desmond-ong/colorMeText/README.md

 ## Details

 The program does a simple word-level count.
 In most cases, we have a dictionary of words that are rated along some dimension, and the program simply does a word lookup, and highlights the words based on their rating along a certain dimension.
-Unknown words are give a neutral color.
+Unknown words are given a neutral color.

 - For Valence and Arousal, we have used the lexicon provided by Warriner et al. 2013, which consists of 13,915 English word lemmas rated on a 1-9 scale for Valence, Arousal, and Dominance.
 We did not use the Dominance dimension.
   - Other similar sentiment lexica that can be implemented: